How Much Does HFI InDepth Cost?

 The ABCs of Managing MBS Cash Flow for Fannie Mae

 Learn about MBS loans, where Fannie Mae issues mortgage backed securities in exchange for pools of loans.
 This MBS basics course includes concepts on pool reporting and how to perform a pool-to-security reconciliation.
 In addition, you will learn how to, determine the amount and timing of remittances due Fannie Mae, recognize the effect that collection activity other than current payments has on your remittances, track and analyze custodial account activity, and reconcile MBS cashbooks.
-Save the date for one of the upcoming sessions.
+For more information and to register, select the class times:

 Fannie Mae Servicing: Providing Best in Class Customer Service for Borrowers Facing Financial Hardship